Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Plantar flexion

-Push your toes into the wall, as if to try and push the wall away.
+2. Push your toes into the wall, as if to try and push the wall away.
 Feel the muscles of your calf tightening.
-Your ankle should not move.
+Do not move your ankle.

 Inversion